mwassen/recipes/src/content/recipes/savoury-oats.md

 ![One serving savoury oats](/images/savoury-oats.jpg)

-Comfort food that can be thrown together in a pinch.
+Comfort food that can be thrown together very quickly.

 - 🍳 Cook time: 5 mins
 - 🍽️ Servings: 2